 Imagine a young woman attending her first college party, her mind set on cutting loose and shedding the “shy girl” identity she’s struggled with since high school.
 At the same party, an awkward, but slightly charming young man is hoping for a similar reinvention.
 Add booze and misinterpreted signals, and two different stories emerge out of what happens during the night’s events.

 The average time that youth spend on screens doing social networking, video games, and other activities is 7.5 hours a day—and that excludes screen time for school work.
 Screenagers is feature length documentary in production that explores the question -- what is a healthy amount of screen time?

 “I learned that kids spend on average 6.5 hours a day looking at screens.
 As a doctor I decided I needed to understand the impact of all this screen time on kids, and as a mom I needed to know what to do.”Delaney Ruston, Director of Screenagers

-Angst is a 60-minute documentary project that looks at anxiety, it's causes, effects and what we can do about it.
+Angst is a 60-minute documentary project and VR experience that looks at anxiety, it's causes, effects and what we can do about it.
 With a particular focus on people under the age of 21, the film will feature interviews with kids and young adults who suffer or have suffered from anxiety, and what they’ve learned about it.

 Coming Soon 2018

 Ask Me How I Am is a documentary film project with accompanying curriculum that follows 3-4 young people through various stages of treatment for anxiety and depression.
 Their real-time, first-person stories of struggle and triumph, including video diaries, will be presented alongside analysis of the commonly held myths and stigmas about mental health.